sentenz/convention/about/software-testing.md

 ## Fuzzing

 [Fuzz testing](https://www.synopsys.com/glossary/what-is-fuzz-testing.html) or fuzzing is an automated black box software testing method that injects invalid, malformed, or unexpected inputs into a system to reveal software defects and vulnerabilities.
 A fuzzing tool injects these inputs into the system and then monitors for exceptions such as crashes or information leakage.

+## Penetration Testing

+[Penetration testing](https://www.imperva.com/learn/application-security/penetration-testing) or pen test, is a simulated cyber attack against your computer system to check for exploitable vulnerabilities.
+In the context of web application security, penetration testing is commonly used to augment a web application firewall (WAF).

 ## See also